 How do you assess and review children and young people's progress towards outcomes?

-The Assess, Plan, Do, Review Cycle:

-For children/young people on our Record of Need, an Assess, Plan, Do, Review cycle will be established by the SENDCo in partnership with the child/young person, their parents and the class teacher.
+The Assess, Plan, Do, Review Cycle: For children/young people on our Record of Need, an Assess, Plan, Do, Review cycle will be established by the SENDCo in partnership with the child/young person, their parents and the class teacher.
 Please see our SEN Policy for further details.

-This year, provision made for children/young people on our Record of Need has been:

-- Communication and interaction visits from the Speech and Language Therapist; 1:1 support by a trained S&L HLTA with guidance from the S&L Therapist; advice and support for the autism champions from the autism team. - ✓ Cognition and Learning all pupils have access to high quality teaching; interventions in phonics, reading, writing and maths in small groups; specific interventions for dyslexic pupils eg precision teaching; 'Nessy', visual resources; individual learning programmes where required. - ✓ Social, Emotional and Mental Health the school has set up a pastoral support team who have received training in behaviour management, coaching, attachment and bereavement counselling; three members of staff are currently training with the 'Thrive' team; one member of this team devotes the afternoon sessions for 1:1 support for pupils who have been identified as requiring this need; the school has worked closely with outside agencies to provide support for some pupils with specific social, emotional and mental health needs including holding Early Support and TAF meetings as required. - ✓ Sensory and/or Physical Needs specific 'Sensory Diets' have been drawn up by the occupational therapists and have been adopted by the school for individual pupils which may include daily physiotherapy exercises; a partially sighted pupil receives regular visits from the visual adviser and has specially adapted resources to allow access to all the curriculum; a pupil with hearing loss has visits from professionals to look at the classroom environment.
-Pupils with physical/motor co-ordination difficulties use resources specifically identified for their needs; input from the physiotherapy team has enabled pupils to be supported with daily exercises.
+This year, provision made for children/young people on our Record of Need has been: Communication and interaction - visits from the Speech and Language Therapist; 1:1 support by a trained S&L HLTA with guidance from the S&L Therapist; advice and support for the autism champions from the autism team.
+In Nursery ILPs inform staff of the support needed for pupils to communication and interact with others and the setting.
+Cognition and Learning - all pupils have access to high quality teaching; interventions in phonics, reading, writing and maths in small groups; specific interventions for dyslexic pupils eg precision teaching; 'Nessy', visual resources; individual learning programmes where required.
+In Nursery ILPs inform staff of the support needed for pupils to access learning.
+Social, Emotional and Mental Health - the school has set up a pastoral support team who have received training in behaviour management, coaching, attachment and bereavement counselling; three members of staff are currently training with the 'Thrive' team; one member of this team devotes the afternoon sessions for 1:1 support for pupils who have been identified as requiring this need; the school has worked closely with outside agencies to provide support for some pupils with specific social, emotional and mental health needs including holding Early Support and TAC meetings as required.
+In Nursery pupils are supported through 1;1 interventions to support emotional needs.
+Sensory and/or Physical Needs - specific 'Sensory Diets' have been drawn up by the occupational therapists and have been adopted by the school for individual pupils which --- --

 What arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood do you provide?

-We work with a number of schools in the area in the following ways:

-- ✓ Partner schools in the TPAT, sharing knowledge and expertise. - ✓ PE partnership and secondary schools - ✓ Gifted and Talented partnerships with secondary schools - ✓ Workshops for pupils in Year 5 and 6 at both our local secondary schools. - Pre-school transition begins in the summer term with weekly visits to the EYFS classroom to meet staff.
-Additional transition is provided for pupils with SEN. The SENDCo will meet with parents and key workers to ensure all support is in place. - Class to class transition is considered with care for all pupils. - Reception to Key Stage 1 and Key Stage 1 to Key Stage 2 begins in the summer term with additional support for some pupils. - The transition from Year 6 to secondary school is supported through liaison with feeder secondary schools and their SENDCos and support teams.
-Humphry Davy, Mounts Bay and Cape Cornwall have dedicated transition programmes throughout the summer term for identified children which include extra visits at various times of the day as well as trips out and extra activity sessions. - Parents are included in this process by being invited to attend review meetings for SEN children at both primary and secondary schools, information evenings at secondary schools, actively involved in the extra transition programmes available. - Additional visits for change in staff is a priority. - Within our school, there are strong systems in place to support transition between classes and phases.
+We work with a number of schools in the area in the following ways: Partner schools in the TPAT, sharing knowledge and expertise.
+PE partnership and secondary schools Gifted and Talented partnerships with secondary schools Workshops for pupils in Year 5 and 6 at both our local secondary schools Pre-school transition begins in the summer term with weekly visits to the EYFS classroom to meet staff.
+Additional transition is provided for pupils with SEN. The SENDCo will meet with parents and key workers to ensure all support is in place.
+Class to class transition is considered with care for all pupils.
+Reception to Key Stage 1 and Key Stage 1 to Key Stage 2 begins in the summer term with additional support for some pupils.
+The transition from Year 6 to secondary school is supported through liaison with feeder secondary schools and their SENDCos and support teams.
+Humphry Davy, Mounts Bay and Cape Cornwall have dedicated transition programmes throughout the summer term for identified children which include extra visits at various times of the day as well as trips out and extra activity sessions.
+Parents are included in this process by being invited to attend review meetings for SEN children at both primary and secondary schools, information evenings at secondary schools, actively involved in the extra transition programmes available.
+Additional visits for change in staff is a priority.
+Within our school, there are strong systems in place to support transition between classes and phases.